 You are not logged in.
 Only partial content from the Question of the Day will be available to you.
 To view the full content of this Question of the Day, you must log in to your account.
 Don't have a login?
 Register now.
 Or, check out our Preview.

-Medical Marijuana Potpourri - Week 1
+Medical Marijuana Potpourri - Section 1

 Yesterday, we focused on the historical facts regarding the medicinal use of cannabis.
 Today, we will focus on the use of marijuana in the treatment of methicillin-resistant Staphylococcus aureus and in the treatment of prion diseases.